dnguyen800/dnguyen800.github.io/_posts/2019-11-28-smart-remotes.md

 ### Considerations Before Buying A Smart Remote

 <ul class="alt">
-  <li><strong>Identify which your devices use infrared (IR), radio frequency (RF), Wi-Fi or bluetooth remotes.</strong> This matters if you are deciding between buying a Broadlink RM Mini3 (IR only), RM Pro (RF & IR) or Logitech Harmony Companion (supports all of the above).</li>
+  <li><strong>Identify which of your devices use infrared (IR), radio frequency (RF), Wi-Fi or bluetooth remotes.</strong> This matters if you are deciding between buying a Broadlink RM Mini3 (IR only), RM Pro (RF & IR) or Logitech Harmony Companion (supports all of the above).</li>
-  <li>While there are a slew of Logitech Harmony and Elite products, I think most people need only the <a href="https://amzn.to/2XuEk2h">Logitech Harmony Companion.</a></li>
+  <li>While there are a slew of Logitech Harmony and Elite products, I think most people need only the <a href="https://amzn.to/2XuEk2h">Logitech Harmony Companion to connect to Home Assistant.</a></li>
-  <li>Check the <a href="https://support.myharmony.com/en-us/compatibility">Logitech Harmony compatibility list</a> or one of many incomplete crowd-sourced remote code databases like <a href="https://github.com/probonopd/irdb">IRDB</a> for compatibility with your remote.</li>
+  <li>Check the <a href="https://support.myharmony.com/en-us/compatibility">Logitech Harmony compatibility list</a> or one of many incomplete crowd-sourced remote code databases, such as <a href="https://github.com/probonopd/irdb">IRDB</a>, for compatibility with your remote.</li>
 </ul>